 I am an associate instructor and doctoral student in the Operations and Decision Technologies department at the Kelley School of Business, Indiana University.
 I currently teach K201, a comprehensive and intensive course on Microsoft Excel and Access; I have previously taught Accounting Information Systems (processes and controls) courses to both accounting and information systems students.

-My research interests include two broad areas: (1) social aspects of information systems (i.e., collaboration, computer-mediated communication, virtual teams) and (2) behavioral IT security research.
-My research has been published or is forthcoming in MIS Quarterly, Communications of the AIS, Computers & Security, and Group Decision and Negotiation.
-I’ve also presented my research at workshops and conferences including the ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW).
+My research interests include two broad areas: (1) collaboration (i.e., collective intelligence, computer-mediated communication, virtual group work) and (2) IS security.
+My research, which is primarily behavioral and quantitative, has been published or is forthcoming in MIS Quarterly, Communications of the AIS, Computers & Security, and Group Decision and Negotiation.
+I’ve also presented my research at workshops and conferences including the ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW) and the Collective Intelligence conference.

 I’ve served as an ad hoc reviewer for top academic journals, including MIS Quarterly, Journal of the AIS (JAIS), European Journal of Information Systems (EJIS), Information Systems Journal (ISJ), Information & Management (I&M), and Communications of the AIS (CAIS), as well as for numerous conferences (e.g., ICIS, HICSS, AMCIS, ECIS, PACIS).
 I won the Best Reviewer award at the 2012 IFIP 8.11 Working Group Dewald Roode Information Security Workshop.